devshakilh/devshakilh/README.md

 ### Hi there 👋

-I am **DeepaJarout(JavaScript Full stack Developer)**.
-I ✨ like ✨  problem solving, traveling, Learn new technology, Book reading, Namaz, conversations.
+I am **Shakil Hossain (Passionate Frontend Developer)**.
+I ✨ like ✨  problem solving, traveling, Learn new technology, Books reading, Namaz, conversations.
 I ✨ like ✨  to explore new places with different traditions and cultures.

 - 🔭 I’m currently working on Node JS
 - 🌱 I’m currently learning Docker